|

 They won't miss a break, they will take lunch on time, they will start when they should, they will come back, like trained people, when they are supposed to.

-You will collect back, using very conservative numbers, a minimum of 4 minutes per day per person.
+Using very conservative numbers, you will gain a minimum of 4 minutes per day per person.

 Doesn't sound like much, you would be wrong.